probcomp/counties-demo/README.md

 ## Getting Started

 Before you can use this repo, you will need to install [Git LFS](https://git-lfs.github.com/).
-If you're on a Mac and have homebrew installed, this should be as simple as `brew install git-lfs`.
+If you're on a Mac and have homebrew installed, this should be as simple as `brew install git-lfs`, followed by `git lfs install`.

 Once you have Git LFS installed, clone this repo, open it in your terminal, and run `make extract && make up`.